joewadcan/intro_to_code_site/README.md

 > "I'm now in my third day at Mux, and just wanted to let you know that I am soooo glad that I took your course. 😀 About 80% of my new intro to code vocab has already been mentioned or discussed!
 Without the course I might have been the dumbest intern ever...
 Thanks!" - Scarlett (Fall 2018)

-## Pricing
+## Registration

-Admission to the course has a fixed cost of $Placeholder per student.
-This covers all 7 sessions.
-More details are located on the purchasing page [here](https://ti.to/workwithdevs/summer-2018).
+Register for the course for $1,200 per student.
+This covers all 7 sessions, and includes dinner during class.

 <tito-widget event="workwithdevs/summer-2018"></tito-widget>